aurovrata/ReOrder-posts-within-categories/readme.txt

 == Changelog ==

+= 1.2 =
+* cleaned up, included better messages to ensure settings are saved after activation, else order menu is not shown
+* fixed a small bug

 = 1.1.7 =
 * Bug fix to allow plugin to work with WP multisite network installation.
 * enable editor role access to re-order menu